The Hidden Impact of Trauma on Self-Esteem: Understanding the Connection - Read more on Khiron Clinics

 Knocks to self-esteem can happen at any stage of life.
 However, those who have developed a strong sense of self from an early age are far less likely to be impacted by perceived failures or setbacks as adults.
 As a result, it is important to examine the impact of developmental trauma on self-esteem.

-From the day they are born, children start to form an understanding of their place and value in the world.
-Traumatic experiences during this crucial period can disrupt emotional development.
+During these crucial early years, traumatic experiences can shape how children learn to evaluate themselves.
 This, in turn, fosters negative self-perceptions that persist into adulthood.
 For example, if children believe that their value comes from grades at school, their physical appearance or other measurable factors, they may believe that their value is conditional.
 In comparison, those who experience unconditional love will have higher self-esteem as they know that they are valuable regardless of these external factors.

 Distortion of self-worth in childhood leads to negative thinking patterns that become fixed emotional processes.
 Therefore, in order to improve self-esteem, it is important that people unlearn some of the emotional patterns and coping strategies that they developed as children 4.